ortizdevonaire/open-sourced-interview-process/README.md

 ## Challenging our Unconscious Bias

-In the effort of building a diverse workforce, at Cockroach Labs, we ask the question "are we missing strong candidates because of preconceptions or unconscious biases of the interviewer?"
+In the effort of building a diverse workforce, at Cockroach Labs, we ask the question: "are we missing strong candidates because of preconceptions or unconscious biases of the interviewer?"
 To challenge our bias, we have committed to:

 1. Exercise based interviewing